celestiaorg/CIPs/cips/cip-26.md

 ## Backwards Compatibility

-This is a breaking network upgrade and will require all participants to update their software to accommodate the new block time and `ttl-num-blocks`.
-The change in block time will not be backward compatible with the existing network, and all participants MUST be compliant by the agreed-upon implementation block height.
+This upgrade requires all participants to update their software to v3 to accommodate the new block time and `ttl-num-blocks`.
+Nodes running older versions may not function correctly with the new network parameters.
+All validators and node operators should update to v3 before the agreed-upon implementation block height to ensure network consistency and optimal performance.

 ## Test Cases